 Religion 220: Early Christianity in Rome, Religion 221: Medieval Christianity in Central Italy, and Religion 224: Lutheran Heritage in Germany have been offered recently by faculty members as January Term courses.
-At the moment, courses in China and Greece are in the process of being proposed for inclusion in the J-Term study abroad program.
+In January 2014, Religion Department faculty members are offering courses in Italy and Hawaii.

 In addition to J-Term study overseas, Religion majors and minors are strongly encouraged to study abroad for a semester.
 Consultation with the student's department adviser or the department chair is necessary before a student applies to a semester away program.
 Departmental requirements cannot be waived and thus travel abroad for a semester needs careful coordination with the schedule of required courses offered by the department.

 PLU students who seek general education credit for a religion course taken in another program overseas must make an appointment with the Department of Religion chair prior to completing the Credit for Study Away materials.

 Photo Information: Students and faculty in Religion 221: Medieval Christianity in Central Italy stand on the fortress platform of Orvieto, a medieval hill town north of Rome.
 Photo by Samantha Porter.